SkyeX/AfterEffects/SXE_shaderEffector/README.md

-1. Apply the Preset to the layer you want your controls to live on.
+1. Apply the preset to the layer you want your controls to live on.
-2. Set the layer you want to sample from in the Source Layer control.
+2. Select the layer you want to sample from using the Source Layer control.
 3. Choose your sample position and size using the Sample Position and Sample Size controls.
     (sample size values larger than 1 will use an average of the given area)
 4. Choose the channel to sample from your source layer using the Channel control.